geriatricGiraffes/geriatricGiraffes/_README.md

-# Project Name
+# Hack Overflow

-> Pithy project description
+> A technical forum for the Hack Reactor Remote Community to share their expertise

 ## Team